An original theory or New Hypothesis regarding the Expansion of the Universe.

 How long have neutrinos been around?

-shown that time dilation can be described by the following equation.
+have shown that time dilation can be described by the following equation.

 If neutrinos travel no less than v/c=0.9999999999995, then this implies